retresco/Spyder/docs-source/libraries.rst

 limiting part, the number of hosts can be as they require a lot of queue switching.

-.. note:: For more info on this, see the :ref:`crawlerdesign` document.
+.. note:: For more info on this, see the :ref:`seccrawlerdesign` document.

 What does all that mean in practice